by GDL 629 19136

 “Was this the boon you promised to us all, Lord Odin?”
 Wes asked.

 Odin let forth a hearty laugh.
-“Nay, good dreamer, nay!
+“Nay, good Dreamer, nay!
 Thy boon hath not been selected by thee.
 This be not my doing!
 What wouldst thou ask of mighty Odin?”

 Wesley’s thoughts turned to Dian, so frail as he had been.